Coronavirus hits memorials for 75th anniversary of liberation of Nazi death camps | DW | 19.04.2020

 Battle continues against denial

-German Foreign Minister Heiko Maas, in his video message recalling the liberation by Soviet troops on April 22, 1945 of Sachenshausen, a Nazi death camp north of Berlin, said "Germans cannot remain silent" despite far-right propaganda.
+German Foreign Minister Heiko Maas, in his video message recalling the liberation by Soviet troops on April 22, 1945 of Sachsenhausen, a Nazi death camp north of Berlin, said "Germans cannot remain silent" in the face of far-right propaganda.

-Referring to Germany's current role as rotating chair of the International Holocaust Remembrance Alliance, Maas said Berlin would use the year to "battle against those who deny or distort the history of the Holocaust."
+Referring to Germany's current role as rotating chair of the International Holocaust Remembrance Alliance, the foreign minister said Berlin would use the year to "battle against those who deny or distort the history of the Holocaust."

 Televised service